ceddl/ceddl-website-and-spec/docs/HTML-Interface.md

 ### Click Events

-Without any setup all clicks on anchor and button tags will trigger an event on the event bus with a default payload.
+Without any setup, all clicks on anchor and button tags will trigger an event on the event bus with a default payload.

 payload:

-* **xtag**: A string identyfing the exact element that was clicked. <a>read more</a>
+* **xtag**: A string identifying the exact element that was clicked using Xpath. <a href="https://www.w3.org/TR/1999/REC-xpath-19991116/">Read more</a>
 * **action**: The kind of action that triggered the event, which is always 'click' for click events.
 * **tag**: The tag that was clicked by the user.
 * **href**: If the clicked element contains a href attribute it is added to the event payload.